Indonesia AirAsia X delays inaugural flight over Australian concerns: sources

 The airline said on Tuesday that an “unforeseen delay in acquiring confirmation from a third party organization” led to the delay.

-Indonesia AirAsia X said that it was working with Indonesia’s Directorate General of Civil Aviation and Australia’s Civil Aviation Safety Authority (CASA) to complete the “administration process” as soon as possible, a company spokeswoman said on Wednesday.
+Indonesia AirAsia X is working with Indonesia’s Directorate General of Civil Aviation and Australia’s Civil Aviation Safety Authority (CASA) to complete the “administration process” as soon as possible, a company spokeswoman said on Wednesday.

 Farid Indra Nugraha, corporate secretary of Indonesian airport operator Angkasa Pura I, told Reuters on Wednesday that “AirAsia X didn’t get approval from the Australian government”.